se-edu/guides/tutorials/javaFxPart3.md

 }
 ```

-Next, let's create an instance of this Duke object in the `Main` (to be used for generating responses to user input).
+Next, let's create an instance of this Duke object in the `Main` class (to be used for generating responses to user input).
 ```java{highlight-lines="9" heading="Main.java"}
 //imports...